sagnikc395/deep-research/README.md

 - [v0.2] add support for memory
 - [v0.2] using obscure cli to interact with obsidian to autonomously search for research topics
+- [v0.2] Add support for cost analysis for a generic run
+- [v0.2] Error detection for infinite loops or when tokens are being wasted

 ## references